technogesic/govhack2017/music-lab/04_frankston_flinders/README.md

-Data-Driven DJ Track 1: Two Trains
+Technogesic Track 1: Frankston - Flinders - Train
 =================

-You can listen to this track and read the full description [here](https://datadrivendj.com/tracks/subway).
+You can listen to this track and read the full description [here](https://govhack2017.technogesic.com/).

+Full Credit to the DataDriven DJ for the reuse and revision of this code [here](https://datadrivendj.com/tracks/subway).

 ## Software Required